+If you are not the developer or prospective developer, do you know if there has there been any developer interest in the site?
+Please provide further details:

+When do you think the site could deliver the suggested uses?
+Please tick the relevant timescale:

+Within the next 5 years Within the next 6 to 10 years Within the next 11 to 15 years Years 16+

+Section 7: Achievability

+Please provide information about any other constraints that may affect the delivery of a habitat provision at this site.
+These could be abnormal site costs or economic issues for example:

+New local plan for Cheshire East | "Call for sites" form: habitat sites (for biodiversity net gain)

-Section 7: Other supporting information Please provide any other supporting information you wish to me this could include details of any planning permissions for the si- sites or brownfield land register submissions. - Section 8: Authority employee/member It is an important principle of the plan-making that the process i is open ar nd transparent.
-For the purposes of this question, "related to" means related, by birth of · · · fair-minded and informed observer, having considered the facts bias on the part of the local planning authority.
-Do any of the fo the landowner? (please tick all that apply): I am employed by Cheshire East Council I am an elected member of Cheshire East Council I am related to an employee of Cheshire East Council I am related to an elected member of Cheshire East Council Section 9: Agreement Section 9: Agreement In submitting this form, you confirm that the information provide knowledge and understand that your personal information will be Strategic Planning Privacy Notice.
-Namo Data Name: Date: New local way for Chapting Foot (O-1) for the 10 for biadi' turnet main) New local plan for Cheshire East "Call for sites" form: habitat sites (for piodiversi ty net gain) 6
+Section 7: Other supporting information

+Please provide any other supporting information you wish to make about the site.
+For example, this could include details of any planning permissions for the site, details of any previous call for sites or brownfield land register submissions.

+Section 8: Authority employee/member

+It is an important principle of the plan-making that the process is open and transparent.
+For the purposes of this question, "related to" means related, by birth or otherwise, closely enough that a fair-minded and informed observer, having considered the facts, would conclude that there was bias on the part of the local planning authority.
+Do any of the following statements apply to you or the landowner? (please tick all that apply):

+I am employed by Cheshire East Council I am an elected member of Cheshire East Council I am related to an employee of Cheshire East Council I am related to an elected member of Cheshire East Council

+Section 9: Agreement

+In submitting this form, you confirm that the information provided is correct to the best of your knowledge and understand that your personal information will be processed in line with the Strategic Planning Privacy Notice.

+Name: Date:

+New local plan for Cheshire East | "Call for sites" form: habitat sites (for biodiversity net gain)